-Michael Brier maintains a diverse practice, with a particular emphasis on complex business and trust disputes.
+Michael Brier maintains a diverse practice, with a particular emphasis on complex business, employment, and trust disputes.
 He sees himself primarily as a problem-solver, dedicated to securing the best results for clients in what are almost always difficult situations.

 Sometimes, that means going to trial.
 Michael has successfully represented clients in numerous matters in both state and federal courts as well as in proceedings before administrative agencies.
-For example, he served as part of trial team that successfully represented a former partner against his private equity firm.
-He was also part of a trial team that successfully defended a major energy company against allegations that it had fraudulently negotiated a favorable municipal tax agreement.
+For example, he recently defended a client against a former employee's claim that she was owed payments under the client's incentive compensation plan, successfully winning both judgment and an award of attorney's fees.
+He also served as part of trial teams that successfully represented a former partner against his private equity firm and defended a major energy company against allegations that it had fraudulently negotiated a favorable municipal tax agreement.

 Nevertheless, the most favorable resolution to litigation for the client is often one that takes place well before trial.
 Michael has successfully secured the dismissal of several actions at the pleading stage, including the dismissal of separate actions against municipal employees for tortious interference with contract and civil rights violations.
 Michael has also secured favorable settlements for clients in both employment discrimination and class-action cases.